thiagovscoelho/dots_brackets_converter/README.md

 ## Brackets → Dots

 In **Brackets → Dots conversion**, dots are always written symmetrically, as Gregory Landini did, so `p → (p → q)` is written `p .→. p → q`.
 If you prefer the dots on only one side of the connective, as many authors did, then simply erase them from the unwanted side yourself.
 I have not bothered making a customized, automated way to omit dots from one side, since I do not think there was any rhyme or reason to how authors chose to do so, and I do not think there are any clear “most logical” ways to do it.

-Dots used for conjunction, as in PM style, are not supported in brackets-to-dots conversion.
-Not only are such dots confusing to read anyway (and the similar-looking `⋅` is already supported besides), but supporting conjunction dots in brackets-to-dots would also make it easier to make a mistake by accidentally running a formula through the wrong mode of the program.
-If you want to convert a formula into a formula that uses dots for conjunction, simply use a supported binary connective for your conjunctions (making sure to always use it with smaller scope than all other connectives) and then manually find-and-replace that sign with a dot in your output.

 ### Molecular negation